Tom1358/cooking_for_two/README.md

 - GitHub - code repository with version control management
 - GitPod - IDE for writing and editing code
-- dbDiagram - for planning DB structure
+- dbdiagram.io - for planning DB structure
 - Balsamiq - wireframes for visual planning of website structure
 </details><br>